jbx-protocol/juice-interface/README.md

 Built with [🏗 scaffold-eth](https://github.com/austintgriffith/scaffold-eth)

-## For a visual overview of how everything works, see the [Fluid Dynamics file on Figma](https://www.figma.com/file/dHsQ7Bt3ryXbZ2sRBAfBq5/Fluid-Dynamics?node-id=0%3A1).
+For a visual overview of how the mechanism works, see the [Fluid Dynamics file on Figma](https://www.figma.com/file/dHsQ7Bt3ryXbZ2sRBAfBq5/Fluid-Dynamics?node-id=0%3A1)

+---

 ## Run local